 5. Speak Spanish

-It’s okay if you don’t understand everything that’s said, and most people are pretty forgiving if you make a mistake, so don’t be worried.
+It’s okay if you don’t understand everything that’s said and most people are pretty forgiving if you make a mistake, so don’t be worried.
 If you really don’t get something just ask them to repeat it: “otra vez, por favor?”
 They’ll then know to slow it down and say it more clearly for you.
-Just ask a lot of questions and listen to the response.
+Just ask a lot of questions and listen to the responses.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn Spanish with real-world videos.